 - U.S. citizens are taxed on their worldwide income.
-If you’re a U.S. citizen, a perpetual traveler, and out of the U.S. for 330 of 365 days, your first $102,100 is tax free in 2017 using the Foreign Earned Income Exclusion.
+If you’re a U.S. citizen, a perpetual traveller, and out of the U.S. for 330 of 365 days, your first $102,100 is tax-free in 2018 using the Foreign Earned Income Exclusion.

 So, let’s get to it.
 The world’s best city for retired expats is Guanajuato, Mexico.

-I chose Guanajuato, Mexico as my top pick because it’s the most beautiful city I’ve been to outside of Europe.
-The city was founded in 1548, shortly after it’s better known sister city, San Miguel de Allende, which is about one hour away by car.
-It’s oldest neighborhoods date from the 16th and 17th centuries and its narrow streets were designed for horses, not cars.
+If you want to retire in Mexico I chose Guanajuato, Mexico as my top pick because it’s the most beautiful city I’ve been to outside of Europe.
+The city was founded in 1548, shortly after it’s better-known sister city, San Miguel de Allende, which is about one hour away by car.
+It’s oldest neighbourhoods date from the 16th and 17th centuries and its narrow streets were designed for horses, not cars.

 If you’ve grown up in a cultural wasteland as I have in Southern California, Guanajuato and San Miguel de Allende will have you on sensory overload.
 It’s history and beauty are incredible, it’s climate near perfect (like my San Diego), and it’s people welcoming.